-- key (string) subsection identifier - ret (user defined) default return value, if nothing is found return the token type shortname
+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found

 Return the prefix, that is used as a prefix for the serial numbers. :return: oath

 Returns 'hotp'

 This method returns a dictionary with default settings for token enrollment.
 These default settings are defined in SCOPE.USER or SCOPE.ADMIN and are hotp\hashlib, hotp\otplen.
 If these are set, the user or admin will only be able to enroll tokens with these values.